yongzx/bigscience-workshop.github.io/en/pages/origin.md

 ### Guillaume Gaudron (Director development @ "Ubisoft La Forge")
 Ubisoft
 Guillaume is building "La Forge France", the French research center of Ubisoft.

+## Full members list

+After the insception of the project, the list of members has grown significantly and can be seen [here](pages/participants.md).